-Table 3 (EU LI1) provides the reconciliation of the accounting consolidated financial statements as presented in the 2023 NLB Group Annual Report (Audited Financial Statements of NLB Group) Pursuant to the International Financial Reporting Standards as adopted by the European Union) with the regulatory consolidated financial statements.
+Table 3 (EU LI1) provides the reconciliation of the accounting consolidated financial statements as presented in the 2024 NLB Group Annual Report (Audited Financial Statements of the Group pursuant to the IFRS as adopted by the European Union) with the regulatory consolidated financial statements.
 Certain assets can be subject to multiple RWA frameworks.
-The details of items not subject to capital requirement or subject to deduction from capital or explanation of differences with the comparative period are explained below:
+The details of items not subject to capital requirement, or subject to deduction from capital, or explanation of differences with the comparative period are explained below:

-- None of the Group's investments in subsidiaries, associated companies, and jointly controlled companies represents a deduction from capital.
+- None of the Group's investments in subsidiaries, associated companies, and jointly controlled companies represent a deduction from capital.
 The total amount of investments that could become deductions from capital is relatively low and remains under the statutory thresholds; - In accordance with CRR article 36 (b), and Regulation (EU) 2020/2176 software assets are partially a deduction item from capital and partially included in RWA calculation; - Valuations of hedged items in fair value hedge relationships are excluded from positions, subject to credit risk.